Chart Color Schemes

 Population growth drivers in Durack - Marlow Lagoon are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

 AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, AreaSearch applied growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends projected an above median growth for statistical areas analysed by AreaSearch.
-The area was expected to increase by 896 persons to 2041, reflecting a gain of 18.2% over the 17 years.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applied growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Demographic trends projected an above median population growth for statistical areas across the nation, with Durack - Marlow Lagoon expected to expand by 896 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 18.3% in total over the 17 years.

 Frequently Asked Questions - Population